openstack/openstack-ansible/doc/source/install-guide/configure-swift-glance.rst

    -  ``glance_swift_store_user``: Set the tenant and user name to ``'service:glance'``.

 #.
-Rerun the Image Service (glance) configuration plays.
+Rerun the glance configuration plays.

 #.
-Run the Image Service (glance) playbook:
+Run the glance playbook:

    .. code-block:: shell-session